 Eleanor Mackintosh was elected for Ward 4 and is Convener of the Planning Committee.
 She was born and brought up in Glenlivet and continues to live there.
 Eleanor and husband ran a family farm on Glenlivet Estate which has now been taken over by their son.
 She spent 25 years working with the Clydesdale Bank latterly as a Financial Advisor.
 She serves on various community groups including the Tomintoul and Glenlivet Heritage Lottery Landscape Project Board.
 Directly elected to represent Ward 4.

-Fiona Murdoch (Moray Council) is the member for the Speyside-Glenlivet ward which includes the Tomintoul and Glenlivet part of the Park.
-A keen hillwalker, she is a member of both the Moray and Cairngorms access forums.
+Fiona Murdoch was the member for the Speyside-Glenlivet ward which includes the Tomintoul and Glenlivet part of the Park but stepped down on 4th May 2017.
+A keen hill walker, she is a member of the Cairngorms access forum.
 Fiona is a farmer’s daughter from Banffshire and had a career in journalism and small business before joining Moray Council in 2007.
 Nominated by Moray Council and approved by the Minister.

 William McKenna was elected for Ward 2.
 He worked locally in the skiing business for over 20 years and was a part-time ranger on the Rothiemurchus Estate.
 He is currently involved with Aviemore Community Company and CRAGG (Cairngorms Rothiemurchus and Glenmore Group) as a member of the community association.
 Directly elected to represent Ward 2.